 Tyne Theatre and Opera House is part of a national initiative launched by Theatres Trust to prevent the permanent closure of hundreds of UK theatres.

-We are currently working hard to ensure that we're in a position to welcome back audiences and continue to offer something for everyone in Newcastle upon Tyne when it is safe to do so.
-The theatre has a rich history; it has been visited, supported and protected by locals and theatre lovers for over 150 years.
+We are currently working hard to ensure that we are in a position to welcome back audiences and continue to offer something for everyone in Newcastle upon Tyne when it is safe to do so.
+We are already one of the first venues of our size to offer shows within our region, and we want to be able to continue to do so in a financially viable way.
+The theatre has a rich history; it has been visited, supported, and protected by locals and theatre lovers for over 150 years.
 We now need your help, more than ever before, to secure the future of our beautiful venue.

 You can support us by making a donation or pledging on a reward.
 Your support will see that we can continue with our 150+ year ethos, to operate as a 'Theatre for everyone'.